Nome (mathematics): Derivatives

 The Legendre's relation is defined that way:

 And as described above, the elliptic nome function $q(x)$ has this original definition:

 Furthermore, these are the derivatives of the two complete elliptic integrals:

 Therefore, the derivative of the nome function has the following expression:

 The second derivative can be expressed this way:

 And that is the third derivative:

 The complete elliptic integral of the second kind is defined as follows:

 The following equation follows from these equations by eliminating the complete elliptic integral of the second kind:

 Thus, the following third-order quartic differential equation is valid:

-MacLaurin series
+MacLaurin series and integer sequences

+Kneser sequence

+Given is the derivative of the Elliptic Nome mentioned above:

+The outer factor with the K-integral in the denominator shown in this equation is the derivative of the elliptic period ratio.
+The elliptic period ratio is the quotient of the K-integral of the Pythagorean complementary modulus divided by the K-integral of the modulus itself.
+And the integer number sequence in MacLaurin series of that elliptic period ratio leads to the integer sequence of the series of the elliptic nome directly.

+The German mathematician Adolf Kneser researched on the integer sequence of the elliptic period ratio in his essay Neue Untersuchung einer Reihe aus der Theorie der elliptischen Funktionen and showed that the generating function of this sequence is an elliptic function.
+Also a further mathematician with the name Robert Fricke analyzed this integer sequence in his essay Die elliptischen Funktionen und ihre Anwendungen and described the accurate computing methods by using this mentioned sequence.
+The Kneser integer sequence Kn(n) can be constructed in this way: